ksu-cs-textbooks/cis300/content/trees/avl.md

 the methods to do the remaining rotations are **SingleRotateLeft**, **DoubleRotateRight**, and **DoubleRotateLeft**, respectively.
-Further suppose that the parameter lists for each of these last three methods are the same as for **SingleRotateRight** above.
+Further suppose that the parameter lists for each of these last three methods are the same as for **SingleRotateRight** above, except that for the left rotations, `left` is nullable, not `right`.
 The following method can then be used to build AVL trees:

 ```C#
 /// <summary>
 /// Constructs an AVL Tree from the given data element and trees.
 The heights of